TheRobBrennan/demo-google-cloud-platform-kubernetes/README.md

 + [Kubernetes](https://kubernetes.io)
 + [Node.js](https://nodejs.org/)

-This tutorial was heavily inspired by the work covered in [Google Cloud Platform I: Deploy a Docker App To Google Container Engine with Kubernetes](https://scotch.io/tutorials/google-cloud-platform-i-deploy-a-docker-app-to-google-container-engine-with-kubernetes)
+This tutorial was heavily inspired by the work covered in [Google Cloud Platform I: Deploy a Docker App To Google Container Engine with Kubernetes](https://scotch.io/tutorials/google-cloud-platform-i-deploy-a-docker-app-to-google-container-engine-with-kubernetes) - and for the sake of completeness some material has been incorporated into this guide.

 # Part 1 - Initial setup
 ## Command line